-How Treatment Will Affect You
+How Will Treatment Affect You?

-After Treatment: Following treatment you may experience some soreness and aching which should be brief in duration.
+Following treatment, you may experience some soreness and aching which should be brief in duration.
 This discomfort is your body healing itself; gobbling up unwanted cells, fighting any infection and repairing any damage.
-Such activities require increased circulation and, as such, you will feel warmth and perhaps a little soreness.
-Sports people experience this sensation
+Such activities require increased circulation and, as such, you will feel a warmth and perhaps a little soreness.

 Sports people experience this sensation the day after training with Delayed Onset Muscle Soreness (DOMS).
 Interesting to note that DOMs, as we experience post exercise, is not coming from the muscles rather the connective tissues which envelope the muscle.

 Dr. Robert Schleip researched DOMs by injecting ink into the tissues that were thought to be causing the pain, to increase the pain.
 To create the pain they made participants stand up onto a box using the same leg to step down repeatedly placing the Quadriceps under a lengthening (eccentric), contraction that particularly resulted in soreness.
 What Schleip and the researchers discovered that it was ink into the connective tissues which worsened the soreness, not into the muscles.
 Conclusion, the fascia causes the pain in DOMs.